 - Fall term(s) for residential students; Fall term(s) for online MPH students; Fall term(s) for online MS students.

-- 3 credit hour(s) for residential students; 3 credit hour(s) for online MPH students for residential students; 3 credit hour(s) for online MS students
+- 3 credit hour(s) for residential students; 3 credit hour(s) for online MPH students; 3 credit hour(s) for online MS students;

 - Instructor(s): Jolliet, Olivier (Residential); Jolliet, Olivier (Online MPH); Jolliet, Olivier (Online MS);

 - Last offered Fall 2020

 - Undergraduates are NOT allowed to enroll in this course.

 - Description: This course describes how consumption, products and foods affect impacts on health and environment.
 After addressing the major health determinants, we assess diets nutritional and sustainable performances.
 We use LCA to analyze the environmental impact of products, with focus on chemicals in consumer products, discussing the path towards sustainable consumption.